 9. Averaging your trades is the cardinal sin in intraday trading.
 It is quite common to buy more of a stock when it corrects.
 Averaging is wrong for two reasons.
 Firstly, you are running the risk of being wrong twice.
 Secondly, you might increase your exposure to a particular stock more than warranted.
 That could also put your capital at greater risk.

-10. Keep a tab on the news; otherwise you are likely to fail as an intraday trader.
+10. To know what is intraday in share market trading and understand how to go about it with proficiency, you should keep a tab on the news; otherwise you are likely to fail as an intraday trader.
 Intraday trading is not about punting in the markets; it is a lot more organized.
 Keep a tab on news and on macros.
 Evaluate the flow of corporate actions and results announcements.
 All these are useful inputs if you want to be an informed intraday trader.

 12. Learn to catch momentum and learn to evaluate F&O data.
 Intraday trading is all about being on the right side of momentum.
 F&O data points like open interest, option strike accumulation, IVs; Put Call Ratios are all important indicators for intraday trading.